 Solar Inverters and Battery Storage

 Solar inverters are an essential part of a solar power system.
 Inverters are responsible for converting the direct current (DC) into alternating current (AC), allowing the energy gathered by the solar panels to become usable in the home.
 However, battery energy storage systems require the solar inverter to do an extra job of sending direct current into the battery allowing it to charge.
-Unfortunately most Australian solar inverters cannot achieve this task and are not able to be upgraded.
+Unfortunately, most Australian solar inverters cannot achieve this task and are not able to be upgraded.
 The solution is to either replace it with a new inverter capable of charging or run both the new and old inverters simultaneously.

 Battery 'Upgradeable' Systems

-If it's not clear whether your system can be upgraded, contact an accredited solar installer that can give you instructions on how to correctly upgrade your system and provide you with a list of components required to replace or run alongside your current system.
+If it's not clear whether your system can be upgraded, contact an accredited solar installer that can give you instructions on how to correctly update your system and provide you with a list of components required to replace or run alongside your current system.